rubys/showcase/README.md

 keep my Rails skills sharp by developing small applications.

-I also take ballroom dance lessons with my wife, and we have competed nationally and at smaller local competitions.
-Nationally, there is commercial software for scheduling "heats" where dancers go on the floor and be judged.
+I also take ballroom dance lessons with my wife, and we have competed internationally and at smaller local competitions.
+For larger events there is commercial software for scheduling "heats" where dancers go on the floor and be judged.
 Smaller competitions use spreadsheets to track this.